wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 }
 ```

-The mapping class in this sample is elementary, returning the Content of the retrieved text unit.
+The mapping class in this sample is elementary, returning the content of the retrieved text unit.
 However, you can extend the class to do much more.
 For example, you can return a structure that will help the LLM generate citations for the found sources.
-For example, you can create an implementation like this:
+For example, you can create an implementation as shown in the following code:

 ```csharp
 public class CitationsTextUnitStringMapper : ITextSearchStringMapper